jaclass/Simple-and-Fast-Web-Server/README.md

 ```

 ## Optimization
 1. Linux execv() will first load the executable binary from disk to memory, which would be a big overhead if the CGI scripts is repeatedly executed.
 To eliminate this cost, I use dynamic link to cache all .so into server's memory when the server is launched.
-This part is implmented in initialize() function of fast/server.c.
+This part is implemented in initialize() function of fast/server.c.
 2. Fork() a new process for every incoming CGI request can be expensive.
 Thus, the server prefork several persistent processes which continuously call accept() and handle the new request.
 In my design, serveral process accept one shared listenning socket, but it will not cause concurrency issue when SO_REUSEPORT flag is set in setsockopt() (fast/csapp.c, line 770).
 This flag will allow one listening scoket be shared among several processes/threads, and the kernel will automatically balance the load between different processes/threads.
-This approach can be more efficient than having one main accepting process that distribute the requests to a pool of processes, since the overhead of Intra-Process Communication and additional synchronization are eliminated.
+This approach can be more efficient than having one main accepting process which distributes the requests to a pool of processes, since the overhead of Intra-Process Communication and additional synchronization are eliminated.
 Relative information about SO_REUSEPORT flag in Linux man page:
 > SO_REUSEPORT (since Linux 3.9)
 > Permits multiple AF_INET or AF_INET6 sockets to be bound